pripramot/license/cm59x66v3001709mwh2kkezxq.md

 ---

-Photo Credits: (L) @chanwon92, (M) @schynigeplatte, (R) @nola.lone
+Photo Credits: (L) chanwon92, (M) schynigeplatte, (R) nola.lone

 ## **Train rides in Switzerland are a must-try! 🚞**

 ![Golden Pass Line best scenic train ride in Switzerland](https://res.klook.com/image/upload/fl_lossy.progressive,q_85/c_fill,w_1000/v1656603361/blog/cdxi9xomyd7ij87loji9.webp align="left")

-Photo Credit: @chanwon92
+Photo Credit: chanwon92

 ![international travel countries malaysians switzerland](https://res.klook.com/image/upload/fl_lossy.progressive,q_85/c_fill,w_1000/v1633946957/blog/swflstazvwaarnltvviq.webp align="left")

-Photo Credit: @wanderchu
+Photo Credit: wanderchu

 Dreaming of visiting the nation of fondue and majestic snowscape views?
-There's no better way to explore the beautiful country of [Switzerland](https://www.klook.com/coureg/44-switzerland-things-to-do/) than by hopping onto unique train rides that will surely make your holiday an unforgettable one.
+There's no better way to explore the beautiful country of Switzerland than by hopping onto unique train rides that will surely make your holiday an unforgettable one.
 From a chocolate-themed train to one that brings you through the majestic Swiss Alps, check out this list we've compiled of **13 unique and scenic train rides in Switzerland** that you should not miss out on!

-**Klook Tip**: Book a [**Swiss Travel Pass**](https://www.klook.com/activity/11366-swiss-travel-rail-pass/), an all-in-one pass that grants you **unlimited rides on all trains** across Switzerland.
-You'll get to enjoy these [awesome perks](https://www.klook.com/blog/swiss-travel-pass-itinerary-switzerland/) as well:
+**Klook Tip**: Book a **Swiss Travel Pass**, an all-in-one pass that grants you **unlimited rides on all trains** across Switzerland.
+You'll get to enjoy these awesome perks as well:

 * Unlimited travel by train, bus, and boat (excluding seat reservations or surcharges)